getgauge/html-report/README.md

 -  Set to ``true`` if the reports **must be overwritten** on each execution maintaining only the latest execution report.

 -  If set to `false` then a _**new report**_ will be generated on each execution in the reports directory in a nested time-stamped directory.
-By sdefault it is set to `true`.
+By default it is set to `true`.

 **GAUGE_HTML_REPORT_THEME_PATH**